bradfrost/atomic-design/chapter-5.md

 ## Make it cross-disciplinary
 Style guides often jump straight into code snippets and pattern usage for the benefit of the design system users.
 Of course a pattern library needs to be helpful for the people actually making use of the patterns, but **treating a style guide solely a developer resource limits its potential**.

-**A style guide has the opportunity to serve as a watering hole for the entire organization**, helping establish a common vocabulary for every discipline that's invested in the success of the company's digital products.
+**A style guide has the opportunity to serve as a watering hole for the entire organization**, helping establish a common vocabulary for every discipline invested in the success of the company's digital products.
 Establishing this common vocabulary can lead to more efficient work, better communication, and more collaboration between disciplines across the organization.
-It makes a lot of sense to create a resource
+That's why the style guide should be an inviting place for everybody, not just design system users.

 Take the carousel (please!).
 This component is amazingly complex from an organizational standpoint.
 A homepage carousel on an e-commerce website requires input from a myriad of disciplines across the organization.
 Business owners and editorial staff must choose products to be featured in the carousel.
 Copywriters must ensure the copy is effective and stays within the constraints of the design.
 Art directors must ensure the aesthetic design is pleasing and the product photography is legible across every screen size.
-UX designers need to ensure the functionality .
+UX designers need to ensure the functionality and controls are intuitive.
 Front-end people need to make sure the component is responsive, accessible, and performant.
-Backend developers need to make sure the component is wired up properly.
+Backend developers need to make sure the component is properly wired up to the backend system.
 You get the idea.

-{% include figure.html src="../images/fpo.png" caption="Spectrum of design system users" %}
+{% include figure.html src="../images/fpo.png" caption="Walmart carousel example" %}

-A style guide with proper documentation can help manage all these moving parts.
-As mentioned earlier in the chapter, every discipline can and should influence the design system.
-The pattern library containing that carousel pattern should be accessible to all these disciplines, and should contain documentation from each perspective
+A well-crafted style guide can help manage all these moving parts and ensure the many perspectives that influence each pattern are properly documented in the style guide.
+Make the pattern library accessible to every discipline, and think about how to make it easy and inviting for different disciplines to contribute to the documentation.

-Avoid exposing tons of code right out of the gate as it might discourage other disciplines from looking at it ("Oh this must not be for me")

 ## Make it approachable
 This should come as a surprise to no one, but people tend to gravitate towards attractive things.
-The container that houses your pattern library and other documentation should be good-looking, inviting, and easy to navigate.
+A big part of making a style guide a cross-disciplinary resource is ensuring the container that houses your pattern library and other documentation is good-looking, inviting, and easy to navigate.

 {% include figure.html src="../images/fpo.png" caption="Yelp's style guide has an attractive, friendly front page that explains what the resource is, who it's for, and how to use it." %}

-Taking the time to craft an attractive home for your style guide and documentation can lead to more usage, helps build awareness,    helps the organization become more invested in the concept, and helps get non-developers' eyeballs on the style guide, resulting in a shared vocabulary and better cross-disciplinary collaboration.
+Taking the time to craft an attractive home for your style guide and documentation can lead to more usage, help build awareness,    help create organizational investment, and help get non-developers' eyeballs on the style guide.
+All of this contributes to that important shared vocabulary that leads to better cross-disciplinary collaboration.

 But creating a great-looking, intuitive style guide experience doesn't just happen, and this can be problematic when getting a style guide off the ground.
 If teams think that making a useful style guide involves making some Big, Official Thing with custom branding and a glossy website, they might be deterred from ever starting the initiative.
 So remember: